Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Interrupt Jiton do not create Sand; those of Rank D or below remove all Gallons of Sand used with them from the battlefield, while those of Rank C or higher remove only half the Gallons of Sand used with them.
  - Non-Interrupt Jiton have their base Speed increased by 1 per Rank (E = +1, D = +2, etc, up to A = +5).
 Thus, a Jiton Retsudotensho would be treated as a Speed 23 action for all purposes (including its minimum Speed after reductions), rather than 20.
  - Jiton with Upkeeps grant the Monkasei an amount of Charge equivalent to the Upkeep the Monkasei suffers from while maintaining them; Upkeeps from other sources (such as Chakra Strengthening) do not grant the Monkasei any Charge.
+ - Fuuton converted to Jiton may not be used with a fan.
  - If a Jiton has its Seal Speed reduced to 0, then you need not make any handseals for it at all.
  - Jiton is strong against Doton and Raiton, but weak against Fuuton.